kincade1975/fund-finder/fund-finder/src/main/webapp/static/js/plugins/angular-chosen/README.md

 Check out the docs at: http://adityasharat.github.io/angular-chosen/

-Get the latest version for angular 1.3.x [here](https://github.com/adityasharat/angular-chosen/archive/v1.0.zip)
+Get the latest version at: https://github.com/adityasharat/angular-chosen/archive/v0.1-beta.zip

-Get the version for angular 1.2.x [here](https://github.com/adityasharat/angular-chosen/archive/v0.1-beta.zip)

 How to use: